Hallertau (US) Hop

 Experienced brewers have chosen the following hops as substitutions of Hallertau (US):

-Is Hallertau (US) available as Cryo/Lupulin powder?
+Is Hallertau (US) available in lupulin powder?

 If you see an error in our data, please let us know!